vidalpaul/bws-workshops/README.md

 # BWS Blockchain Workshops

+THIS IS A TEMPLATE BRANCH FOR WORKSHOPS BRANCHES THAT USE NESTJS + ETHERS.JS

 ## Introduction

 Welcome to the official GitHub repository for **BWS** Blockchain Workshops.
 This repository is designed to serve as a comprehensive resource for back-end engineers at **BWS**, facilitating the acquisition of essential skills for blockchain integration tasks.
 Our workshops are meticulously structured to provide both theoretical understanding and practical application of blockchain technologies in our projects.